simonquasar/vipb/README.md

 - **Bulk Ban IP Lists**: Process entire lists of IPs and subnets from a list file.
 - **Manual IP ban**: Ban/unban individual IP addresses on a separate user list.
 - **Simplified Firewall Management**: Safer handling of FirewallD and ipset operations
-- **New Log Extractor**: Advanced security event analysis and pattern recognition
+- New! v0.9.3 **Log Extractor**: Advanced security event analysis and pattern recognition

 ### Aggregator: Suspicious IPs to Subnets